roytam1/msdos-player/readme.txt

 IA32 binaries include Neko Project 21/W i386c core and support FPU/MMX/SSE/2/3.
 These binaries will emulate the protected mode more correctly.

-The VC++ project file "msdos.vcproj/vcxproj" also contains the configurations for 80186, Pentium/PRO/MMX/2/3, and Cyrix MediaGX.
+VC++ project files msdos.dsp/vcproj/vcxproj also contains the configurations for 80186, Pentium/PRO/MMX/2/3, and Cyrix MediaGX.
-You can build all binaries for several cpu models by running build9_all.bat or build15_all.bat.
+You can build all binaries for several cpu models by running build6/9/15.bat.
-(You need VC++ 2008 with Service Pack 1 or VC++ 2017)
+(VC++ 6.0 with SP6.
+VC++ 2008 with SP1, or VC++ 2017 are required)

 ----- Internal Debugger